twosixlabs/acsploit/examples/STAC-airplan/Walkthrough.md

 We will try the `bombs/xml/billion_laughs` exploit to generate an XML bomb.

 From the exploit option descriptions we see that ACsploit can generate XML bombs with varying memory impact.
-We are targeting 1024 MB of total memory usage.

 <img src="images/STAC-airplan/acsploitdescribeoptions.png" class="center"  width="700">

-Let's round up the memory_impact to 1100, name the file `bomb.xml`, and run the exploit.
+We are targeting 1024 MB of total memory usage, so let's round the `memory_impact` up to 1100, name the file `bomb.xml`, and run the exploit.

 <img src="images/STAC-airplan/acsploitrun.png" class="center" width="500">